 Learning (including machine learning) is using the past to make predictions about the future.
 We already have enough data and analytic systems to make fairly accurate predictions.

-The world’s most-known futurist Ray Kurzweil has already made many correct predictions about the milestones of technological growth, missing only by a year or two.
-For example, of the 147 predictions that Kurzweil has made since the 1990’s, 127 have come true.
+Futurist Ray Kurzweil has already made many correct predictions about the milestones of technological growth, missing only by a year or two.
+For example, of the 147 predictions that Kurzweil has made since the 1990s, 127 have come true.

-In our daily work life, we can currently estimate finances (cash flow, turnover, etc.), the need for labour, our customers’ behaviour, etc. In our daily social life, Facebook and Google use algorithms to try to predict what we’d most likely want to see in our feeds.
+In our daily work life, we can currently estimate finances (cash flow, turnover, etc.), the need for labor, our customers’ behavior, etc. In our daily social life, Facebook and Google use algorithms to try to predict what we’d most likely want to see in our feeds.

 4. We will all become cyborgs, enhanced by technology

-Our minds and bodies will be enhanced by prosthetics and implants giving us infallible functions and motorics.
+Our minds and bodies will be enhanced by prosthetics and implants giving us infallible functions.
 Technology could cure us of deadly injuries, replace our limbs and organs, or give us sensory abilities far beyond existing vision, hearing, and manipulation.
 These future systems will be enabled via robotics, augmented reality, neuroscience, 3D printing, programming, material design, etc.

 Thomas Dietterich, the President of the Association for the Advancement of Artificial Intelligence, hopes that exoskeletons – external supportive skeletons – will allow us to walk when we’re old and feeble.
 It would be great to retain the sense of hearing and sight even as our eyes and ears fail.

-“People have a tendency to think, there’s us and then there’s computers.
+“People have a tendency to think, there’s us and then there are computers.
 But I think that’s not true at all, I think the human and the computer are really, really quickly becoming one tightly coupled cognitive unit.” – Shimon Whiteson

 Let’s take a step further.
 Instead of being physically enhanced by technology, we will be living in symbiosis with super-intelligent systems.
 We will connect our brain directly to them, thus expanding who we are.
 Imagine being able to access a computer thousands or even millions of times more powerful than your own brain.
 Human and artificial intelligence have potential to create combined systems that are smarter than either alone.